fortifiedid/ena-specifications/ena-oauth2-profile.md

 Client metadata values intended for human consumption, either directly or via reference (URIs), SHOULD be provided in both English and Swedish using language tags according to BCP 47, \[[RFC5646](#rfc5646)\].

-For maximum interoperability, it is RECOMMENDED to also include claim values without language tags.
+For maximum interoperability, it is RECOMMENDED to also include parameter values without language tags.
 This profile does not specify which language should be used as the default.

 Examples: